hkowrada/PriceAlert/readme.md

 # PriceAlert

-### Still need to modify with AWS RDS, lambda, sqs, ses. here is old design:
+### Still need to modify with AWS RDS, lambda, sqs, ses. here is the old design:
 ![PriceAlert](/img.png)

 ## Brain